nikolasarenas/nikolasarenas/README.md

 - 👀 I’m interested in basketbal
 - 🌱 I’m currently learning school
 - 💞️ I’m looking to collaborate on pages
-- 📫 How to reach me
+- 📫 How to reach me in colombia
 - 😄 Pronouns: Arenas
-- ⚡ Fun fact:
+- ⚡ Fun fact: i mid 1'82